 Just follow these steps:

-1. Rename the extension name of the document to ZIP, like as a ZIP compressed file.
+1. Rename the extension name of the document to Zipping, like as a ZIP compressed file.

 2. Double click it and open it in Windows Explorer, navigate to Word folder.